Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks

 where $N(i)$ is neighbors of node $i$, $q$ is the node in the ego network other than node $i$ and $j$, and $p_{ij}$ represents the weight of edge $(i,j)$.

-\item \textbf{{Closeness Centrality.}} The closeness centrality of a node is the reciprocal of sum of length of the shortest paths from the node to all other nodes in the graph \cite{bavelas1950communication}.
-Rezvani et al. \cite{rezvani2015identifying} used closeness centrality as a base to discover SHSs in the network.
+\item \textbf{{Closeness Centrality.}} The closeness centrality of a node is the reciprocal of sum of length of the shortest paths from the node to all other nodes in the graph~\citep{bavelas1950communication}. \citet{rezvani2015identifying} used closeness centrality as a base to propose an algorithm Inverse Closeness Centrality (ICC), for discovering SHSs in the network.
 Closeness Centrality (CC) of node $i$ is calculated as: